PauloLeal/english-name-to-klingon/README.md

     https://github.com/moovweb/gvm

-Do this if you didn't clone to your $GOPATH/src/ diretory (Linux/Mac only)
+Do this if you didn't clone to $GOPATH/src/github.com/PauloLeal diretory (Linux/Mac only)

      ./createLinkToGOPATH.sh #creates a symlink to project